Find Affordable College Courses

 Polk State College did quite well in this year’s ranking of the best value schools for health professions students.
 It came in at #18 on the list.
 Polk State is a medium-sized public school located in the city of Winter Haven.

-In-state tuition fees for undergraduate students at Polk State are $3,366 per year.
+The average tuition and fees for an in-state undergraduate at Polk State are $3,366 a year.
 After completing their degree, health professions graduates from Polk State carry an average student debtload of $16,933.

-Polk State excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Health Professions Schools in Florida list.
+As a testament to the quality of education it offers, Polk State also is in the top 15% of our Best Health Professions Schools in Florida ranking.

 #19